 Consultation on funding medicines for paediatric cancers

-Medicines Consultation Closes 27 Mar
+Medicines Consultation Closed

-We're seeking feedback on rule 8.1b of the Pharmaceutical Schedule, a unique exception that means any medicine used to treat cancer in a paediatric setting is automatically funded without a Pharmac assessment.
+Pharmac has sought feedback on rule 8.1b of the Pharmaceutical Schedule, a unique exception that means any medicine used to treat cancer in a paediatric setting is automatically funded without a Pharmac assessment.

-We have published a detailed consultation document that explores the specific issues we would like input on as part of this review.
+We published a detailed consultation document that explores the specific issues we would like input on as part of this review.

 Download this summary page as a PDF [PDF, 1.1 MB]